 Next morning in the sunshine I took a ferry across the Sea of Moyle to Rathlin Island.
 The island has approximately seventy-five residents.
 Upon arrival, I visited the seals in the harbor, then rented a bike and pedaled the hills to the West Lighthouse and the Seabird Centre.
-It clings to the side of a cliff with stunning views of three-hundred-feet seastacks, teeming with tens of thousands of birds, including puffins.
+It clings to the side of a cliff with stunning views of three-hundred-foot seastacks, teeming with tens of thousands of birds, including puffins.
 The stench of guano was, umm, strong.

 Rathlin is the possible location of Robert the Bruce’s mythological encounter with a spider.
-After Bruce was defeated by the English and driven into exile, he supposedly holed up in a cave, depressed.
+After Bruce was defeated by the English and driven into exile, he supposedly holed up in a cave.
 While there, a spider worked at building a web.
 Twice the spider fell, but the third time it succeeded.
 Bruce was inspired by the spider’s persistence and went on to defeat the English at the Battle of Bannockburn.

 Various locations have been put forward as the legendary cave, including three in Scotland and two on Rathlin Island: Bruce’s Cave and Oweynagolman Cave (currently favored).
 The spider part of the legend is probably fiction, written in the 1800s by Sir Walter Scott.
 However, there is evidence Bruce wintered on Rathlin in 1306–07.
 His family owned a castle there.